freebsd/freebsd-quarterly/2021q1/linuxulator.md

 Contact: Edward Tomasz Napierala, <trasz@FreeBSD.org>

-Linuxulator improvements have been ongoing for the last two years, with support from the FreeBSD foundation over a few distinct project grants as well as contributions from the community.
+Linuxulator improvements have been ongoing for the last two years, with support from the FreeBSD Foundation over a few distinct project grants as well as contributions from the community.
 The goal of this project is to improve FreeBSD's ability to execute unmodified Linux binaries.
-Current status is being tracked at [Linux app status Wiki page](https://wiki.freebsd.org/LinuxApps).
+Current support status of specific Linux applications is being tracked at [Linux app status Wiki page](https://wiki.freebsd.org/LinuxApps).

 The work this quarter focused on making sure the 13.0-RELEASE ships with Linuxulator in a good shape, and fixing problems reported by users.
 There are some new directories provided by `linsysfs(5)`, the lack of which, through a curious chain of events, broke installation of make(1) in Ubuntu Focal.
-The `getcwd(2)` syscall was fixed to no longer return the wrong error value, which was breaking Mono.
+The `getcwd(2)` syscall was fixed to no longer return the wrong error value for certain conditions, which was breaking Mono.
 The `getsockopt(2)` sycall now supports `SO_PEERSEC` and `SO_PEERGROUPS`, which are being used by su(8) and sudo(8).
 Other fixes include flag handling for 32-bit `send(2)` syscall, and several ptrace(2) problems, which were affecting Steam games.
 The